Expensify/App/docs/articles/new-expensify/connections/Disconnect-QuickBooks-Online-from-Expensify.md

 5. Click the three dot menu icon to the right of QuickBooks Online and select **Disconnect**.
 6. Click **Disconnect** to confirm.

-You will no longer see the imported options from QuickBooks Online.{% include end-option.html %}
+You will no longer see the imported options from QuickBooks Online.

 </div>